ethyca/fides/docs/fides/docs/guides/generate_resources.md

 ...
 ```

-It is possible to use an environment varialble to set credentials config values if persisting your connection string to a file is problematic.
+It is possible to use an environment variable to set credentials config values if persisting your connection string to a file is problematic.
 To set a connection string you can set the environment variable with a prefix of `FIDESCTL__CREDENTIALS__` and `__` as the nested key delimiter:
 ```sh
 export FIDESCTL__CREDENTIALS__MY_DATABASE_CREDENTIALS__CONNECTION_STRING="<my_database_credentials>"
 ```